ryankklam/Notes/GCP handsOn.md

 Subnets and CIDR ranges: https://cloud.google.com/compute/docs/alias-ip/#subnets_and_cidr_ranges

 Reflecting the new tighter policies, the new subnetwork is CIDR /26.
-How many VMs can that support?/26 = 64 addresses, minus broadcast, subnet, and gateway = 61 VMs.
+How many VMs can that support?/26 = 64 addresses (2 * 30-26 次方
+  ), minus broadcast, subnet, and gateway = 61 VMs.

 Big query select , [DatasetID.TableID.Field]